West Midlands Metro: Passenger numbers

 Usage on the initial line averaged about five million passenger journeys annually, but numbers remained static for many years.
 This was not seen as successful, as 14 to 20 million passengers per year had been projected.

 Numerous reasons were suggested for the underperformance, including: that the line has lacked visibility, being confined to Snow Hill station at the edge of Birmingham city centre; that there are quicker trains running between Birmingham and Wolverhampton; that the line did not serve New Street station or any of Birmingham's major visitor attractions (except for the Jewellery Quarter, already well-served by suburban trains).
 Nonetheless, overcrowding sometimes occurred on trams at peak hours.

-Passenger numbers increased sharply following the opening of the extension into Birmingham city centre in June 2016, with figures for 2016/17 exceeding six million for the first time.
+Passenger numbers increased sharply following the opening of the extension into Birmingham city centre in June 2016, with figures for 2016/17 exceeding six million for the first time, and figures for 2019/20 exceeding eight million.

 Branding and livery

 The original Midland Metro branding consisted of a blue, green and red livery on tram vehicles with yellow doors.
 Upon the change to National Express operation in 2006, Midland Metro was rebranded with Network West Midlands livery, then a sub-brand of the transport authority Centro, and trams were painted in a magenta and silver livery with blue doors.

 Since 2017, West Midlands Metro has adopted shared branding with other transport modes consisting of a common hexagonal logo formed from the letters WM.
 This common brand has been introduced in order to create a common identity for an integrated transport system for the region.
 Each mode bears a coloured variant of the logo: blue for trams, red for buses, orange for trains, magenta for roads, purple for taxis and green for cycling and walking initiatives.
 The primary typeface is LL Circular by Lineto.

+From 24 June 2018, the system became known as "West Midlands Metro".